Christoph Reiners: Professional experience

-From 1983 -1987 Reiners was Assistant Professor of Nuclear Medicine at the University of Würzburg.
+From 1983 -1987 Reiners was assistant professor of Nuclear Medicine at the University of Würzburg.
 1987 he became Assistant Professor and from 1989 - 1994 Full Professor and Director of the Clinic and Policlinic of Nuclear Medicine, University of Essen.
 1994 he returned to Würzburg as Professor and Director of the Clinic and Policlinic of Nuclear Medicine until 2010.
-Beginning in 2001 he became Managing Medical Director of the University Hospital Würzburg, part-time from 2001-2009 and full-time for 2010-2015.
+Beginning in 2001 he became Managing Medical Director of the University Hospital Würzburg, part-time from 2001 to 2009 and full-time for 2010–2015.
 During these periods, Reiners contributed substantially to the structural and management reorganization of Würzburg University Hospital and its building activities.
 Since 2016 he is Senior Professor of the Medical Faculty of the University of Würzburg, being a consultant for the Würzburg-Bad Kissingen Center of Digitalisation in Precision- and Telemedicine (DZ.PTM).
 Since April 2016, Reiners works voluntarily as scientific speaker of the platform Health and Medicine, Center for Digitalization Bavaria (ZD.B).